THEATRE

 Looking for our own Al Green Theatre, located in the Miles Nadal JCC?
 Click here.

-Under the shadow of anti-communism and Duplessis-era politics, three generations of Jewish women are gathered around a Montreal apartment's kitchen table.
-Jenny, a secretary and 'accidental activist,' has big dreams for her daughter and a surprising second chance at love with her partner, Rivka.
-When Jenny's firebrand mother Lily crashes back into their lives just before Yom Kippur, the women have to confront their dreams, fears and responsibilities for their communities, the future and each other.
-This intergenerational family story is the winner of the 2023 Canadian Jewish Playwriting Competition.
-The play serves as a sequel to A Man in the House by Elinore Siminovitch and was written by her granddaughter.
-By Julia Peterson.
-Dramaturgy by Daniella Mooney
+It is 1957, and three generations of Jewish women are gathered around a Montreal apartment's kitchen table.
+Jenny has big dreams for her daughter and a second chance at love with her partner, Rivka.
+When Jenny's mother crashes into their lives the women have to confront their dreams, fears and responsibilities for their communities, the future and each other.
+The play serves as a standalone sequel to A Man in the House by Elinore Siminovitch and was written by her granddaughter.

 2021 Winner: Precipice by Primrose Madayag Knazan - Winnipeg